 More research is needed before we fully understand how the coronavirus affects hearing and balance.
 We still don't know to what extent the coronavirus causes hearing loss, tinnitus or balance problems.

-As the pandemic wears on and research shifts to long-term effects, we'll likely begin to learn more.
+As the pandemic winds down and research shifts to long-term effects, we'll likely begin to learn more.
 Check back for updates.

-Note: Information about the coronavirus pandemic is quickly evolving.
-If you have any concerns about coronavirus and your hearing, seek a healthcare provider's guidance.
+Note: If you have any concerns about coronavirus and your hearing, seek a healthcare provider's guidance.